 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 If you do decide to travel to an area where there is a particular threat of kidnapping, you should seek professional security advice and have effective personal security measures in place.
 See our Kidnapping threat bulletin.

 Civil unrest/political tension

-Ongoing risk of political and inter-communal violence across Nigeria: There is an ongoing risk of serious inter-communal violence and unrest throughout the country, particularly in the central and northern regions of Nigeria.
-This includes the states of Taraba, Plateau, Nassarawa, Adamawa and Benue in the central region and Bauchi, Borno, Katsina, Sokoto and Kano states and the cities of Kaduna, Jos, Kano, Maiduguri, Bauchi and Katsina in the north.
+Ongoing risk of political and inter-communal violence across Nigeria: There is an ongoing risk of serious inter-communal violence and unrest in many parts of the country, particularly in the central and northern regions of Nigeria.
 In recent years, thousands of civilians have been killed in serious violence and unrest related to long-standing tribal, religious and community based grievances in these areas.

 You should avoid all protests, rallies and demonstrations as they may turn violent.

 Travellers should be aware that state government elections are due to occur in Bayelsa on 2 December.
 We recommend extra vigilance around polling stations, party offices and public events in this state before, during and after election day.